Chris10Garcia/python-p3-cli-final-project/README.md

 Using Python, I created a command line interface (CLI) application that performs CRUD actions (create read update delete) on a database.

 This application handles managing a "dog daycare center".
 Four tables contain Dog, Breed, Toy, and Owner entities.
-A user can perform various actions such as creating new dog or owner records, retreiving multiple records, printing details of a single record, updating various attributes, and deleting records.
+A user can perform various actions such as creating new dog or owner records, retrieving multiple records, printing details of a single record, updating various attributes, and deleting records.

 The packages used for this project are as follows:
 - The Click Python package is used to handle creating the CLI commands and tasks.
-- Sqlite is utilzied as the datebase.
+- SQLite is utilized as the database.
 - The Faker Python package is used to seed data within the database.
-- SQLAlchemy is utlized as the Python SQL toolkit and object relational mapper.
+- SQLAlchemy is utilized as the Python SQL toolkit and object relational mapper.
 - Alembic is utilized as the database migration tool.